Idea

 Identify Key Training Objectives

 Determine what you want to achieve through each training program.
-Not everyone needs to be made an expert on every technology in the organization.
-Often it’s not even necessary to make people an expert in the software they use for their job.
+Not everyone needs to become an expert on every technology in the organization, and it is often unnecessary to make people experts in the software they use for their jobs.

-It’s all about finding the right objectives and goals so it’s just what’s necessary but not too much.
-This will also help you determine the right type of training.
-It might not be necessary to provide a full-blown eLearning course but rather quite sufficient to provide performance support that’s available if employees need it but doesn’t waste their time if they don’t.
+It’s all about finding the right objectives and goals, so it’s just what’s necessary but not too much.
+This will also help you determine the best type of training.
+It might not be necessary to provide a full-blown eLearning course, but rather reasonably sufficient to provide performance support that’s available if employees need it but doesn’t waste their time if they don’t.

 Are you aiming to improve overall employee proficiency or enhance specific technical skills?
 Clearly defining your objectives will help guide the development and delivery of your training initiatives.